 With only a few exceptions, I rarely get along with people my own age or older, so my friends tend to be in their late-20s to mid-30s.
 Because I'm future-focused, I try to keep a sense of youthfulness.
 OkCupid's matching algorithm bears this out in that most higher-numbered match scores ( > 85%) are with people in their early 30's.

 I'm also a polyamorous person.
 Although I have leanings toward the poly-fidelity variety, I am not a 'Unicorn Hunter'.
-My primary relationship and marriage is with a wonderful, artsy, music geek -- she is Brunhilde.
-While we're open to dating together, it is NOT a requirement.
-I also have a close relationship with laurenleeb, who is a surprising exception to my normal age range.
+I'm married to a wonderful, artsy, music geek -- she is Brunhilde -- and I'm in a relationship with laurenleeb.
 As a poly person, I'm open to additional relationships and accept that they can become primary as well.
 For me, polyamory is not about having more sex partners!
 I have never desired meaningless passion, preferring to start as friends, allowing intimacy to develop naturally.

 I am contemplative, compassionate, and imaginative with a touch of playfulness and kink.

 Movies: The more “grown-up” ones are Cloud Atlas, Contact, Serendipity (yes, I actually do like it), and the conversation-inspiring The Man From Earth.
 The animated ones include Shrek, Finding Nemo, Epic, and most recently, Frozen.
 I also enjoyed the Iron Man, Thor, and Avenger movies.

 Shows (assuming the TV variety): Babylon 5 (because it was written and mostly flows as a story), the various Star Trek incarnations, the Stargate variations, Doctor Who, Warehouse 13, Big Bang Theory, and most recently, Sherlock, Continuum, Defiance, and Agents of S.H.I.E.L.D.